 Examining governments' applications for the European Diploma if view of the award or the renewal of the Diploma.
 Monitoring of the annual reports submitted by the managers of the awarded areas.
-Encouraging nature conservation work and affording a practical opportunity for the managers of the areas holding the Diploma to exchange views and experience.
+Encouraging nature conservation work and affording a practical opportunity for the managers of the areas holding the Diploma to exchange views and experiences.
 Raising awareness among the European general public and the target groups, particularly local people, of the Diploma.
+Starting the preparations for the 50th anniversary of the European Diploma, to be celebrated in 2015.